crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 PostgreSQL's default `max_connections` is 100.
 Thread mode at 50 concurrent jobs with just 2 processes already exceeds it.
 With 6 processes, even 25 concurrent jobs needs 162 connections.
 Out of every thread configuration I tested, only one survived: the smallest.

-Fiber mode needs 3 connections per process regardless of how many concurrent jobs you configure:
+Fiber mode.
+3 connections per process, no matter what:

 | Concurrent jobs | Processes | DB pool (per process) | Total connections | Result |
 |---|---|---|---|---|